Hartford City Councilman announces campaign for mayor

-HARTFORD, Conn. — A Hartford native and public service member has announced his campaign for mayor of the Capital city.
+HARTFORD, Conn. — Hartford native and public service member Nick Lebron announced his campaign for mayor of the Capital city.

-Nick Lebron is currently a city Councilman and a member of the Hartford Democratic Town Committee.
-His campaign said he was born and raised in Hartford and has been serving his community for over three decades.

-"His non-traditional path to politics rooted in his love of community and service have positioned him to be the leader Hartford needs moving into this next chapter," Lebron's mayoral campaign said in its announcement.
+“We are used to the path of leadership being linear, but my path has not been linear and I believe I represent most people in Hartford," he said Thursday.

+Lebron is currently serving his first term as a city councilman and chair of the council's Health and Human Services committee.
+He also served two terms on the Democratic Town Committee from 2015 to 2019, before joining the city council in 2020.

 Hartford's current mayor, Luke Bronin, announced last month he will not seek a third term in office, saying it was time to "pass the baton."

+Lebron's plan for the city includes investing in residents' quality of life, utilizing what he calls Hartford’s “human capital,” and curbing gun violence in the city.

+“This isn't new to the city of Hartford.
+I survived the gang wars of the early '90s where you had to have grit just to walk to school, and we're seeing similar patterns," he said.
+"It not only is about gun owners and gun rights, it's also urban communities and how young people and people in general are getting their hands on illegal guns.”

-Since Bronin's announcement, former state legislator Eric Coleman announced his campaign for mayor.
+Former state legislator Eric Coleman announced his campaign for mayor in November.

+There is yet to be official confirmation for any other candidates, but this pool could grow in the new year.

+Emma Wulfhorst is a political reporter for FOX61 News.
+She can be reached at ewulfhorst@fox61.com.
+Follow her on Facebook, Twitter and Instagram.

 ---